christytan/OCI-GoldenGate/workshops/atp-d/README.md

 - Learn how to build and deploying node.js application stacks on dedicated autonomous infrastructure
 - Learn how to build and deploying Java application stacks on dedicated autonomous infrastructure
 - Learn how to use CLI commands to work with your Autonomous databases
+- Learn how to invoke and use the sqldevweb console
+- Learn how to build apex applications on dedicated autonomous database
+- Learn how to manage database performance through performance hub console

 <!-- # How to Get Your Free Cloud Trial Account
 Please click on the following link to create your <a class=“trial-link” href="https://myservices.us.oraclecloud.com/mycloud/signup?language=en&sourceType=:ex:tb:::RC_NAMK181011P00041:ATPHOL&SC=:ex:tb:::RC_NAMK181011P00041:ATPHOL&pcode=NAMK181011P00041" target="_trial">Free Account</a>, and complete all the required steps to get your free Oracle Cloud Trial Account.
 When you complete the registration process you'll receive a $300 credit that will enable you to complete the lab for free.
 Additionally, you'll have 1000s of hours left over to continue to explore the Oracle Cloud.